 A great deal at the grocery store on live lobster may not be your best bargain.
 The live lobster delivery sent to your home via an overnight delivery service will provide you

 a) Consistent temperature.
-Per Lobster Doc, the best shipping temperature for live Maine lobster is between 32 and 40 degrees Fahrenheit / 0 to 4 degrees Celsius.
+The best shipping temperature for live Maine lobster is between 32 and 40 degrees Fahrenheit / 0 to 4 degrees Celsius.

 While a trusted fishmonger may be able to guarantee that on the coast, lobster in Kansas City or Omaha will probably have been subjected to larger temperature variations.

 Ordering direct reduces the amount of questionable storage conditions.